Cauliflower Au Gratin

 Some cheese sauce spread in the bottom of baking dish.

-Step 7: Pour some of the sauce on the bottom of a baking dish.
+Step 7: Pour some of the sauce into the bottom of a baking dish.

 Roasted cauliflower added on top.